 Our dual or tri (Saturday) meets are the main competitions for our team and all members are expected to attend.
 While our coaches and other team members understand an occasional conflict, it is not fair to other team members or coaches if some participants consistently miss these meets.
-High school aged participants - this is often especially true in your age groups - please come as often as you are able and remember that you'll receive a thank-you gift from your parent board if you participate in at least three dual meets.
-Team members in grades eight and below - we hope you'll attend all six dual meets but require a minimum of three of the five November/December dual meets to keep your spot on the team (in seasons when the team is at capacity) and, of course, attendance at the January dual meet (which is like our championships) is expected.
-All participants must attend at least two of the first five (regular season) dual meets in order to be eligible (per league rule) to swim/dive in the final (championship) dual meet and league ("A") individual championships (should they qualify).
+High school aged participants - this is often especially true in your age groups - please come as often as you are able and remember that you'll receive a thank-you gift from the team if you participate in at least three dual meets.
+Team members in grades eight and below - we hope you'll attend all six/seven dual meets but require a minimum of three of the five November/December dual meets to keep your spot on the team (in seasons when the team is at capacity) and, of course, attendance at the January dual meet(s) (which is like our championships) is expected.
+All participants must attend at least two of the first five (regular season) dual meets in order to be eligible (per league rule) to swim/dive in the final (championship) dual meet(s) and league ("A") individual championships (should they qualify).

-Always keep a positive attitude (even if we do have a meet or two with low numbers in attendance) - focus on time-drops or improved diving scores rather than the score of the meet and who was missing.
+Always keep a positive attitude (even if we do have a meet or two with low numbers in attendance) - focus on timedrops or improved diving scores rather than the score of the meet and who was missing.
 Your children will take their cues from you (and athletes will also take cues from other participants) about what is really important.

 Encourage your swimmers to be up off the benches at meets when they are not competing, cheering for teammates.
-The coaches will be strongly encouraging our swimmers to leave electronics at home, with a parent, or in their bag at meets to keep the devices safe and the participants engaged.
-This is a team sport and the more involved the athletes are the more fun it will be for everyone.
+Divers should be encouraged to watch their fellow divers and congratulate team members after each dive.
+The coaches will be strongly encouraging our athletes to leave electronics at home, with a parent, or in their bag at meets to keep the devices safe and the participants engaged.
+This is a team sport and the more involved the athletes are, the more fun it will be for everyone.